 As for certain prepaid devices, you’ll once again have to pay off the device and any outstanding account balance.
 Verizon makes no mention of the 60-day limit, but there’s a good chance it still applies.
 Once you insert a new SIM card, you’ll be prompted to enter an unlock code.

 Do you even need to unlock your Verizon phone?

 We’re not questioning whether you want to change carriers or plan to travel abroad — we’re just saying that Big Red may have unlocked your phone already.
-This is true for all Verizon postpaid devices, as well as some prepaid options.
+This is true for all Verizon postpaid devices and some prepaid options.

-No matter what you do during this 60 day period — whether you pay off your device in full or cancel service — you can’t accelerate it or escape from its limitations.
-The only way to get around the timeframe is if you are active military and stationed outside of Verizon’s coverage area.
+No matter what you do during these 60 days — whether you pay off your device in full or cancel service — you can’t accelerate it or escape from its limitations.
+The only way to get around the timeframe is to be active military and stationed outside of Verizon’s coverage area.

 How to unlock a Verizon prepaid phone

 If you’re still here, it means that you’ve got a Verizon prepaid phone that hasn’t been activated or a non-iPhone 3G World device.
 As long as either of those options is the case, you’ll want to follow these simple steps: